tanisha0710-ui/PMUY-AI/report.md

 ![Figure 5](figures/rural_urban.png)

+## Wealth Gradient in Clean-Fuel Adoption

+Figure 6 show a strong positive relationship between household wealth and clean-fuel adoption.
+Only 5.0% of households in the poorest quintile used clean cooking fuel, compared with 95.7% in the richest quintile.
+Adoption rises steadily across the wealth distribution, indicating that clean cooking remains closely linked to socioeconomic status.

+This pattern supports the economic rationale for PMUY subsidies, since poorer households faced greater barriers to adopting LPG prior to the policy intervention.
+At the same time, the large wealth gradient suggests that affordability and refill costs may continue to constrain sustained clean-fuel usage among low-income households.

+## Correlation Analysis

+The correlation matrix indicates that clean-fuel adoption is strongly positively associated with wealth, improved flooring, piped water access, electricity, and education of the household head.
+The strongest positive correlation is observed between clean-fuel adoption and wealth quintile (0.66), suggesting that economic status is a central determinant of clean cooking access.

+Clean-fuel adoption is negatively correlated with rural residence (−0.45), further reinforcing the importance of geographic and infrastructural inequality in household energy transitions.
+Overall, the descriptive patterns indicate that clean cooking adoption is deeply connected to broader socioeconomic development indicators.

 ## 9. Limits

 This project can say with reasonable confidence that clean-fuel adoption increased substantially across India between NFHS-4 and NFHS-5, and that the pattern of adoption differed systematically between historically low-access states and states with higher baseline clean-fuel penetration.
 The analysis also provides evidence that, after controlling for household characteristics, state fixed effects, and state-specific trends, high-exposure states experienced relatively smaller gains in clean-fuel adoption during the post-PMUY period.